 A handful of Swiss health insurance providers include coverage for visual training as a benefit in certain supplementary health insurance policies.
 Benefits are generally limited to a low maximum sum insured, and some insurance providers only pay out the benefit if you receive treatment from partner optometrists.

-The Completa Praeventa policy from SWICA covers 50% of the cost of visual training at SWICA partner optometrists, up to a maximum payout of 300 francs per year.
-The Optima rider can be added to the Completa Praeventa policy, and covers an additional 90% of visual training costs, up to a maximum payout of 300 francs per year.
+The Completa Praeventa policy from SWICA covers 50% of the cost of visual training at SWICA partner optometrists, up to a maximum benefit of 300 francs per year.
+The Optima rider can be added to the Completa Praeventa policy, and covers an additional 90% of visual training costs, up to a maximum benefit of 300 francs per year.
 By combining both of these policies, you can get up to 600 francs of visual training covered every year.
-However, you can only get these coverages in combination with a Completa outpatient insurance policy from SWICA.
+However, both of these are riders which can only be taken out in combination with a Completa Top supplemental health insurance policy from SWICA.

 If you have supplementary health insurance, ask your insurer if they cover part of the cost of visual training.

 Do visual training benefits justify the cost of supplementary health insurance?